 Responsibilities for students, parents, classroom teachers, and school administrators.

 Procedures for managing attendance issues, i.e., illness, check in/out, school activity absences, etc.

 An acceptable range of school and teacher consequences for unexcused absences and tardies.

 Other pertinent information that addresses local school attendance needs.

 School principals shall submit the schoolwide attendance plan annually to their respective Administrators of Schools for review and approval.

-Procedures and timelines shall be established for making up work and earning points/credit missed due to a legitimate absence.
+Outline procedures and timelines for making up work and earning points/credit missed due to a legitimate absence.
 Legitimate absences are defined as: verified illness, medical appointments, bereavement, court appearances, emergencies, pre-approved educational leave, and special family or religious events.